mmatyas/pegasus-docs/docs/user-guide/meta-assets.md

     `background` | A background image, eg. artwork or selected screenshot `music` | Background music
     `screenshot` | An in-game screenshot
-    `video` | A video about the game, eg. a trailer or gameplay presentation
+    `titlescreen` | An in-game screenshot of the title screen or main menu of the game `video` | A video about the game, eg. a trailer or gameplay presentation

 ## Third-party sources